NYU-DiffusionMRI/DESIGNER-v2/docker_deps/README.md

 ## Updating Dependencies

-After modifying a dependency's Docker file, follow these steps to update the image:
+When modifying a dependency's Docker file, follow these steps to update the image:

 1. Build the image using:
 ```sh